We Are Art Conservation

 Accreditation

 The Middle States Association of Colleges and Schools and the University of the State of New York Board of Regents accredit the university.
-Its graduate programs are registered and certified by the New York State Education Department.
-The university is a member of the Council of Graduate Schools in the United States and all Visual Arts programs, including the Art Conservation Department, are accredited by NASAD (National Association of Schools of Art and Design).
+Its graduate programs are registered and certified by the New York State Education Department and the university is a member of the Council of Graduate Schools in the United States.